 We all value our independence!

-Someone who is physically challenged values their independence even more, because the daily chores which we often take for granted are more difficult for someone with limited mobility.
-Paws’itive Teams trains and places dogs specifically for persons with mobility limiting disabilities.
+Paws’itive Teams Service Dogs program is catered for someone who is physically challenged values their independence even more, because the daily chores which we often take for granted are more difficult for someone with limited mobility.
+Paws’itive Teams Service Dogs trains and places dogs specifically for persons with mobility limiting disabilities.

 - Retrieve items dropped or out of reach

 - Bring the phone in emergencies or on command

 - Put trash in containers or laundry in a basket

 - Prevent serious falls by helping an ambulatory partner transfer

 - Activate adaptive switches to aid with daily living chores